vertica/vertica-kubernetes/DEVELOPER.md

 - **docker-vertica/Dockerfile**: This container is the long-running container that runs the vertica daemon.
 - **docker-operator/Dockerfile**: This is the container that runs the operator.
 - **docker-webhook/Dockerfile**: This is the container that runs the webhook.
+- **docker-vlogger/Dockerfile**: This is the container that runs the vertica logger.
+It will tail the output of vertica.log to stdout.
+This is used for testing purposes.
+Some e2e tests use this as a sidecar to the vertica server container.

 In order to run Vertica in Kubernetes, we need to package Vertica inside a container.
 This container is then referenced in the YAML file when we install the helm chart.